SuxinL/Notes/phylosophy/problem_solving/root_cause_analysis_methodology.md

 	A((A)) --> |a| B((B))
 ```

-When a system is at state A,
+The world can be divided into any system and its environment.
+For an action of a to happen at a system at state A, triggers are needed.
+Triggers can be internal or external.

+Internal triggers are conditions met and detected inside the system.
+In this case, the system starts the action by itself.
+For instance, in a system of computer, if the OS has detected that some app is using too much resource, it will kill the app.

+External triggers are conditions in its environment and detected by the system.
+For instance, if an air-conditioning system detects that the temperature of its environment is below some threshold, it hibernates.
+For a microwave, if it receives power and a starting instruction, it starts to work.

+The boundary between a system and its env is relative.
+Take the example of the microwave again, if we define a system containing all of the microwave, power supply and the operator, then triggers of power and instructions are internal.

 #### Rules

 The universe is controlled by rules of math and physics.
+Rules are in a conditional form that **if a condition C, then an action A**.

 Accumulated from these basic rules, there are rules of high levels including engineering rules, policies and human thoughts.

 ```In terms of stability, rules can be divided to stable rules and human rules.